-In contrast, a person that does not have all those benefits, but still keeps God’s Law through the power of the Holy Spirit, is in God’s eyes a faithful Jew, and will share in the promised inheritance.
-The facts that he is not circumcised and does not know God’s Laws, is of no significance.
+In contrast, a person that does not have all those benefits, but still keeps God’s Law through the power of the Holy Spirit, is in God’s eyes a faithful Jew and will share in the promised inheritance.
+The facts that he is not circumcised and that he does not know God’s Laws are of no significance.
 What matters is whether one keeps God’s commandments.

 Verses 9 to 13 explicitly mention Jews and Gentiles and say that all races will be judged in the same way, namely that “the doers of the Law will be justified” (2:14).
 The implication is that Jews thought that God would judge them differently from Gentiles and that they will “escape the judgment of God” (2:3), while non-Jews will be condemned.

-Verses 14 to 23 explain that people that do not have the Law can be “the doers of the Law” because God write His Law on the hearts of people.
+Verses 14 to 23 explain that people that do not have the Law can be “the doers of the Law” because God writes His Law on the hearts of people.
 These verses also accuse Jews of breaking God’s Laws.
 Since “the doers of the Law will be justified” (2:14) the implication is that Jews that “obey unrighteousness” are not justified.
-These verses therefore continue the contrast between Jews and Gentiles in verses 9 to 13, and elaborate on the statement in 2:11 that “there is no partiality with God”.
+These verses, therefore, continue the contrast between Jews and Gentiles in verses 9 to 13, and elaborate on the statement in 2:11 that “there is no partiality with God”.

 Verses 25 to 27, by contrasting “circumcision” and “uncircumcision” continue to contrast Jews and Gentiles, and say that whether one is circumcised or not, does not matter.
 What matters is whether one keeps God’s law.

 Verses 28 and 29 conclude the chapter by defining the real Jew as a person whose heart has been circumcised, which means that Gentiles can also be real Jews.